awexli/Discord-Bot/README.md

 - [x] Role remove (p-role-)
 - [x] Roles display (p-role?)
 - [x] Need to check if role has already been removed or added
+- [ ] Create and delete roles on the server

 ## Planning to add
 - Osu profile / stats